 - Ensure performance, reliability and availability: By offloading workloads to the cloud as needed, IT is freed up to focus on more value-added tasks like application development and operational improvement.
 This ensures IT applications and services maintain the highest performance, reliability and availability, even as the business grows.

 - Implement new capabilities and innovative technology: Instead of investing in expensive software and infrastructure as technology evolves, hybrid clouds ensure IT can always access the latest technologies and releases in the cloud.
 In addition, IT can always match the right workload to the right infrastructure, be it on-premises, in the cloud or both.

-These are just some of the hybrid cloud advantages you can bring to your organization, but if you want to see even more specifically the impact it might have for your unique environment, consider one of our Hybrid Cloud Assessments.
+These are just some of the hybrid cloud benefits you can bring to your organization, but if you want to see even more specifically the impact it might have for your unique environment, consider one of our Hybrid Cloud Assessments.
 Hybrid cloud has an obvious potential to benefit many organizations; however, it is dependent on each distinctive situation and the desired outcome.
-There is rarely a one solution fits all scenario when it comes to complex IT infrastructure, so hybrid cloud needs to be approached as customized as your needs are.
+There is rarely a one solution fits all scenario when it comes to complex IT infrastructure, so a hybrid cloud solution needs to be approached as customized as your needs are.
 But don’t be afraid of it – take the leap, and you just might fall in love.

 Want to discover more benefits of hybrid cloud?
 Read our Buyers Guide to Hybrid Cloud.